When life gets tough just put your boxing gloves on. – Unknown

 Whenever you feel stuck – shift.
 It’s all about creating new perspectives to see things differently.
 I didn’t believe it until I tried.
 Whenever I feel down, sluggish and even slightly depressed I would go to a staircase and run up and down for 2-3 minutes.
 It flushes my blood, gives energy and refreshes perspectives altogether.
 And then I turn to my daily yoga practice that helps me get out of my head.

 Whatever you do, move and create new emotions.

 Sometimes things and circumstances pile on top of each other and seem to be hopeless.
 Everything seems to be dragging you down.

-Our mind tends to exaggerate things or undermine them in order to protect us and our nervous system.
+Our mind tends to exaggerate things or undermine them to protect us and our nervous system.
 It creates a bubble around us.
 Our mind always has a positive intention, you see?
 This is my we need to take better care of it and teach it new tricks.

 Why do we see what we see?
 What lessons does our daily life bring us?
-It’s up to us whether we look and see the world through the glasses of fear or through the glasses of hope and gratitude.
+It’s up to us whether we look and see the world through the glasses of fear or the glasses of hope and gratitude.